 Here at the Vape Café, the most common issue we deal with on a day-to-day basis is the confusion between salt-nicotine and traditional e-liquids.
 We find more and more frequently that customers aren't really all too sure what the difference is, and moreover, don't realize that switching between the two can vastly change their vaping experience.

 There are certain acids that naturally occur in the human body which when bonded with nicotine salts, increase the nicotine's effectiveness and bioavailability.
-Pairing these acids with the nicotine salts creates an e-liquid solution that is much more quickly absorbed by our bodies, reduces the temperature the salts need to be vaporized, and decreases the pH level of the salts which culminates in a much smoother experience for the throat when vaped.
+Pairing these acids with the nicotine salts creates an e-liquid solution that is much more quickly absorbed by our bodies, reduces the temperature the salts need to be vaporized, and decreases the pH level of the salts which culminates in a much smoother experience for your throat when you're vaping!
 This is commonly referred to as salt nicotine, nic-salts, or just salts if you're in a hurry.

 Then there's the good old, traditional e-liquid.
 You'll notice we frequently refer to this as "freebase" e-liquid on our website.
 This term arose from the chemical process used to create traditional e-liquid, where a more basic substance is added to the nicotine to change it from it's salt state, into it's purest form.
 This makes freebase nicotine stable for vaporization and very effective in the body.
 However, pure nicotine is harsh in high doses, which is why you'll commonly see freebase only sold in those 0mg/3mg/6mg strengths.